lydiabower/blog/_posts/2017-10-17-meet-the-team-russell.md

 I like running, and keeping fit generally.
 I’m pretty handy at DIY - I’ve saved myself thousands over the years doing odd jobs.

 ## Favourite thing to do in London?
 Having dinner by the river on a summer’s evening.

+_**Inspired by Russell's story?
+We're hiring!** [Take a look at our vacancies](https://jobs.lever.co/trussle "Trussle jobs") - we'd love to hear from you._